-About the Artist
+About the Artist Nadia Werbitzky (1922-2005)

 About the Paintings

 The couple traveled extensively throughout Europe, which allowed Nadia to study the works of the Great Masters.
 During this period she refined her technique and began to exhibit her works in 1961.
-Her exhibitions were hosted in the States and in Germany, as well as Iran; her painting, Eternal Motherhood, won first prize at Frankfurt’s International Art Exhibition in 1973.
+Her exhibitions were hosted in the United States and in Germany, as well as Iran; her painting, Eternal Motherhood, won first prize at Frankfurt’s International Art Exhibition in 1973.

-Mimi Shaw acquired Werbitzky’s paintings and drawings due in part to a personal interest in Russian culture and painting.
+Mimi Shaw acquired Werbitzky’s paintings and drawings due in part to a personal interest in Slavic culture and painting.
 Werbitzky’s works are also owned by Kelly Bowen.
 Collectors Shaw and Bowen have generously collaborated to loan works to exhibitions of the artist and to organize and preserve both the artworks and the memoir of Nadia’s mother Teodora Verbitskaya.